FAQ for Respondents

 Licensed attorneys and other advocates may fully participate in disciplinary procedures to the same extent afforded to the student or student organization they represent.
 An attorney or other advocate may be present with you for a meeting and/or hearing, they may assist in preparing you for a disciplinary procedure, and they may speak or ask questions on your behalf.
 The conduct process remains student-centered.

 What happens during my meeting(s) with Student Conduct?

-A staff member will help you understand your rights and responsibilities, share the incident report with you, answer questions about the alleged charges, and give you the opportunity to share your perspective.
+A staff member will help you understand your rights and responsibilities, briefly discuss the concern that the university has received, answer questions about the alleged charges, and give you the opportunity to add additional information regarding your perspective.

 The staff member that you meet with initially is a procedural resource person, and will not serve in the role of a decision-maker.
 They will help you prepare procedurally for the conduct process.
 They will also be able to help answer any questions that you may have.

 What, if anything, will my parents be told?

 NC State’s primary relationship is to you, the student, and not to your parent or guardian.
 Student records are protected by the Family Educational Rights and Privacy Act and will not be shared without a signed release from a student.
 Although you are not required to contact your parent or guardian, many students often do consult with family members for support.